-- for any reason if you are entitled to long term disability benefits (Disability Withdrawal\). - for any reason if it is your after-tax account (After-tax Withdrawal). - for any reason if it is vested Company matching contributions (Employer Match Withdrawal). - for any reason if it is your rollover account, including Roth rollovers (Rollover Withdrawal). - for any reason if it is your MHRS Plan Account (MHRS Plan Account Withdrawal). - for any reason if it is your in-plan Roth conversion account (In-Plan Roth Conversion Account Withdrawal\).

-\ A withdrawal of Roth sources (including, where applicable, Roth 401(k) contributions, in-plan Roth conversion amounts, and rollovers of Roth contributions from other employer 401(k) plans, section 403(b) plans or governmental section 457(b) plans) will be considered a non-qualified distribution and earnings on those amounts will be taxable, unless (1) the withdrawal is made after you reach age $59\frac{1}{2}$ (or after you die or become disabled) and (2) you satisfy the required five taxable year period for a qualified distribution.
+- for qualifying financial hardships (Financial Hardship Withdrawal). - for any reason, once you reach age 591⁄2 (Age 591⁄2 Withdrawal). - for any reason if you are entitled to long term disability benefits (Disability Withdrawal). - for any reason if it is your after-tax account (After-tax Withdrawal). - for any reason if it is vested Company matching contributions (Employer Match Withdrawal). - for any reason if it is your rollover account, including Roth rollovers (Rollover Withdrawal). - for any reason if it is your MHRS Plan Account (MHRS Plan Account Withdrawal). - for any reason if it is your in-plan Roth conversion account (In-Plan Roth Conversion Account Withdrawal). - A withdrawal of Roth sources (including, where applicable, Roth 401(k) contributions, in-plan Roth conversion amounts, and rollovers of Roth contributions from other employer 401(k) plans, section 403(b) plans or governmental section 457(b) plans) will be considered a non-qualified distribution and earnings on those amounts will be taxable, unless (1) the withdrawal is made after you reach age $59\frac{1}{2}$ (or after you die or become disabled) and (2) you satisfy the required five taxable year period for a qualified distribution.
 The five-year period begins upon the earliest of the following: (i) your first Roth 401(k) contribution to the Plan, (ii) your first in-plan Roth conversion under the Plan, or (iii) your first Roth contribution to another employer's 401(k), section 403(b) or governmental section 457(b) plan if you made a direct rollover of Roth contributions from the other plan to this Plan.